flutter/website/src/docs/release/breaking-changes/overlay-entry-rebuilds.md

 ---
 title: Rebuild optimization for OverlayEntries and Routes
-description: OverlayEntries will only rebuild on explicit state changes.
+description: OverlayEntries only rebuild on explicit state changes.
 ---

 ## Summary